RayBB/openlibrary-docs/Developer's-Guide-to-Data-Importing.md

 # Import APIs

-## Import by ISBN
+## Import by ISBN or ASIN

-### Individual ISBNs
+### Individual ISBNs or ASINs
-If you know the ISBN of a book, you may be able to import it using the `https://openlibrary.org/isbn/:isbn:` API.
+If you know the ISBN or ASIN of a book, you may be able to import it using the `https://openlibrary.org/isbn/:identifier:` API.
 This API walks through three steps:
-1. First, the Open Library database is searched for the ISBN in question, and if a match is found, that matched edition is returned;
+1. First, the Open Library database is searched for the identifier in question, and if a match is found, that matched edition is returned;
 2. If no matching edition is found, the `import_item` table will be checked for `staged` entries that match, an import will be attempted based on that match, and a new edition if any will be returned;
 3. Finally, if no matches have been found yet, BookWorm (the "affiliate-server") will be queried for matches; if a match is found, the associated metadata is `staged` for import at a later date.
 At this step the server will simply reply that the page, `/isbn/<some isbn>`, does not exist.
 If `high_priority=true` is passed with the query to `/isbn` (e.g. (`/isbn/1234567890?high_priority=true`), then an import will be attempted and the resulting edition returned, if any.